codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the Mexican train killer?
-He had loco motives
+What did the shy pebble wish for?
+That she was a little boulder.

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. Compressed Data Network
+ 1. Data
- 2. Content Distribution Network
+ 2. Control
- 3. Content Delivery Network
+ 3. Address
- 4. Computational Data Network
+ 4. Instruction

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  Instruction
 </details>